 Carpet cleaning is often necessary when moving into or out of a home.
 When your carpets are dirty, unmaintained, or damaged, it’s important to address these issues as soon as possible.
 In University, reputable carpet cleaning services will vacuum, shampoo, steam clean, or dry clean your carpets and use only non-toxic cleaning solutions.

 Other carpet repair services include stretching carpet that has become loose or torn, carpet patching, and area rug cleaning and padding.
 If you need to replace carpet padding or install new carpet padding, a reputable carpet installer will be able to help you with these tasks as well.

 Cleaning, repairing, and padding is a trade as old as time, and it’s one of University’s oldest occupations.
-University’s carpet and rug business dates back to colonial times.
-Today, carpet and rug dealers supply the raw materials (fabric, sisal, wool, cotton, nylon, etc.) and panels and taffeta, which are woven into the carpeting.
+University’s carpet and rug business date back to colonial times.
+Today, carpet and rug dealers supply raw materials (fabric, sisal, wool, cotton, nylon, etc.) and panels and taffeta, which are woven into the carpeting.

 University’s carpet and rug installers install, repair, and maintain carpets, oriental rugs, and area rugs.
 Clean carpets, repair rugs, and pad floors at the one-stop Carpet Cleaning in University.